Test your honesty at the world’s oldest lie detector.

 Santa Maria in Cosmedin Church

 The Mouth of Truth is located inside the portico of the church of Santa Maria in Cosmedin and is very easy to get to from all over Rome.
-It’s at walking distance of some other major sites such as the Circus Maximus (5 min.), Palatine Hill (15 min.), and the Roman Forum (13 min.).
+It’s within walking distance of some other major sites, such as the Circus Maximus (5 min.), Palatine Hill (15 min.), and the Roman Forum (13 min.).

 - The mask has a diameter of about 1.79 meters (5 feet 9 inches) and weighs nearly 1300 kilograms (2900 pounds).